 Laser and inkjet printers both have their merits when it comes to printing journal supplies.
 I use them both interchangeably depending on the project.

-There is one exception, however and it's the Epson Expression Home XP-430 inkjet printer which uses water resistant pigment ink; it's an amazing printer at a very affordable price point.
+There is one exception, however and it's the Epson Expression Home XP-430 inkjet printer which uses water resistant pigment ink; it's an amazing printer at a very affordable price.

 There are a few ways to incorporate the antiqued look of coffee dyed paper even if you use inkjet images.